jackmcc08/bookmark-manager-jack-solo/README.md

 # bookmark_manager

+## To use
+Set up both of the below databases following the command below run rspec and get clean tests to ensure setup correctly run rackup to start app
+Connect in browser via localhost:*portname*

+#### To set up the database for actual use
+Connect to psql
+Create the database using the psql command CREATE DATABASE **bookmark_manager**;
+Connect to the database using the pqsl command \c bookmark_manager;
+Run the query we have saved in the file 01_create_bookmarks_table.sql

+#### Set up database for testing
+Connect to psql
+Create the database using the psql command CREATE DATABASE **bookmark_manager_test**;
+Connect to the database using the pqsl command \c bookmark_manager_test;

+## User Stories

 As a user
 So I can choose a website
 I would like to see a list of bookmarks